 Related: 3 Surprising Ways to Fight Stress

-As I said, that can be a time consuming process, but well worth it as an activity.
+As I said, that can be a time-consuming process, but well worth it as an activity.
 You could certainly incorporate a component of it into your day, maybe taking the first 5 minutes of a meal to eat mindfully and silently.

 2. Mindful Activities

-To add this to a different aspect of your life, choose an activity that you do daily, like brushing your teeth, showering, doing the dishes, preparing the meal or cleaning the cat box (maybe skip the smelling for that one) and do it with mindful consciousness.
+To add this to a different aspect of your life, choose an activity that you do daily, like brushing your teeth, showering, doing the dishes, preparing the meal, or cleaning the cat box (maybe skip the smelling for that one) and do it with mindful consciousness.

 When doing the dishes feel the water on your hands.
 What is the temperature?
 How does if feel going over your skin?
 What is the weight of the plate in your hand?
 What is the texture of the dish?
 How does the soap feel?
 What does it smell like?
 Lemons?
 How does the water look as it fills the sink?
-Do the bubble reflect the light forming little rainbows in every sphere?
+Does the bubble reflect the light forming little rainbows in every sphere?
 Where did the dish come from?
 A gift?
 Think about the person that made that dish, packaged it, sold it to you?

 What does the process of doing the dishes sound like?
 Are the bubbles crackling?
 Is the water dripping or slightly leaking down the drain?